quinngroup/Generative-Models/models/runs/log_template.md

 Directory making discussion:
- - create a directory called exp[n] in models/runs/ where n is new greatest number out of all exp directories
+ - create a directory called experimentName in models/runs/ where experimentName is an informative abbreviation for the name of the experiment and the date in which it was performed
+    For example, models/runs/firstExperiment-10-17-19
  - title the logging template log.txt within this directory
- - also include the tenserboard integration vlaues within this directory
+ - also include the tensorboard integration values within this directory

-Template for logging expiriments in log.txt:
+Template for logging experiments in log.txt:

-Expiriment [Expiriment Name] Log:
+[Experiment Name] Experiment Log:
 =======================================================================================
-Date: [Date expiriment organized/performed]
+Date: [Date experiment organized/performed]
-Model Architecture: [Name of model architecture being trained/tested] Non-default arguments: [Description of how expiriment changes default hyperparamater and configuration values] [Description of generated file structure]
+Model Architecture: [Name of model architecture being trained/tested] Non-default arguments: [Description of how experiment changes default hyperparamater and configuration values] [Description of generated file structure]
 =======================================================================================
 Final loss: [final loss]
 Computation Time: [computation time]
 Number trainable paramaters: [number trainable parameters (if can find)] [Analytic description of results, i.e. more nuanced quantitative and qualitiative perspective]
-Conclusion: [Conclusion, or ideas for next expiriment]
+Conclusion: [Conclusion, or ideas for next experiment]